 Our churches are Apple’s iTunes, Google’s Play, and Amazon’s Prime media streaming and download services, including their holy app stores.
 To discourage dissenters from leaving the flock, our Bibles are often unreadable at a different church.
-Netflix and Pandora are two major exceptions, translating their scripture into every language under the sun.
+Netflix and Spotify are two major exceptions, translating their scripture into every language under the sun.

 Step Aside, Dawkins & Warren

 There seem to be more religious wars within modern consumer tech than there are within religion itself.
 Richard Dawkins and Rick Warren have nothing on Larry Page and Tim Cook.
 What began as the “PC vs. Mac” platform war in the 1980s, punctuated by Betamax versus VHS, has evolved into Xbox versus Playstation, Android versus iOS, and Tesla Motors versus Toyota.
 Samsung, Sony, Google, Microsoft, and Apple take shots at each other on a regular basis.
-It’s Hatfield effin’ with McCoy—only this time they’re armed with touchscreen tablets and password-protected internet routers.
+It’s Hatfield messin’ with McCoy—only this time they’re armed with touchscreen tablets and password-protected internet routers.

 Sometimes these religious wars are monotheistic, like Apple’s closed ecosystem that offers both hardware and software from a single vendor.
 Other companies ask us to worship many gods, like the availability of Microsoft’s Windows and Google’s Android from a number of hardware manufacturers.
 Often, the battles are less proprietary and more philosophical, such as hydrogen-powered cars versus battery electric vehicles (kind of like Greek Mythology).